 - Types of entities in the USA

 - Entity setup in the USA

-- How a non-resident can start a business in the USA
+- How To start a business in the USA As A Non-Resident

-- Start a business in the USA without a legal entity
+- How To Start a business in the USA without a legal entity

 The United States is the world’s largest importer and the second-largest exporter that has free trade agreements with nations including Canada, Australia, South Korea, etc., and with a mixed economy supported by abundant natural resources, renowned companies, and global talents who were attracted from all over the world.